Bjernson/aws-java-spring-dev-workshop/doc-module-06.md

 ## module-06 : Create StepFunction and use a Stepfucntion in your application (20 mins)
-This module need a knowledge session delivery of StepFunction
+- Create a Stepfunction
+- Integrate Lambda Functions with a StepFunction

 ##### Reference

 [Create a Step function](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-lambda-state-machine-cloudformation.html)